Sampling perspectives on sparse exchangeable graphs: Graphon metrics and sampling distributions

 \section{Graphon metrics and sampling distributions}

-In this section we relate sampling convergence to the metric convergence of \citep{Borgs:Chayes:Cohn:Holden:2016}.
-Intuitively, the basic idea is to show that if $\done(W_1,W_2)$ or $\dcut(W_1,W_2)$ is small then we can construct a coupling of $\GPD{W_1}{r}$ and $\GPD{W_2}{r}$ such that $\Pr(G^1_r \neq G^2_r)$ is also small, where $G^k_r \dist \GPD{W_k}{r}$ marginally.
+In this section, we relate sampling convergence to the metric convergence of \cite{Borgs:Chayes:Cohn:Holden:2016}.
+Intuitively, the basic idea is to show that if $\delta_1(W_1,W_2)$ or $\delta_\square(W_1,W_2)$ is small then we can construct a coupling of $\mathrm{GPD} (W_1,r ) $ and $\mathrm{GPD} (W_2,r ) $ such that $\Pr(G^1_r \neq G^2_r)$ is also small, where $G^k_r \sim \mathrm{GPD} (W_k,r ) $ marginally.
 Note that we require the diagonals to be $0$ throughout because the graphon metrics do not control distance between diagonals.
+Similarly, we assume the graphons are integrable, since otherwise the metrics are not defined.